-156 S is the volume of titration (mL),
+S is the volume of titration (mL),

-157 N is the normality of sodium thiosulfate solution (n = 0.01) and
+N is the normality of sodium thiosulfate solution (n=0.01) and

-158 W is the sample weight (g).
+W is the sample weight (g).

-159 Peroxide Value (POV) was expressed as milliequivalent peroxide per kilogram of sample.
+POV was expressed as milliequivalent peroxide per kilogram of sample.

-160 (iii) Free Fatty Acid (%) analysis:
+Free fatty acid (%) analysis

-Free fatty acid value was determined according to Rukunudin et al. (1998).
-5 g sample was dissolved with 30 mL chloroform using a homogenizer (IKA T25 digital Ultra-Turrax, Germany) at 10.000 rpm for 1 min.
+FFA value was determined according to Rukunudin et al. (1998).
+5 g sample was dissolved with 30 mL chloroform using a homogenizer (IKA T25 digital Ultra-Turrax, IKA, Königswinter, Germany) at 10,000 rpm for 1 min.
 The sample was filtered under vacuum through Whatman filter paper number 1 to remove meat particles.
 After five drops of 1% ethanolic phenolphthalein was added as indicator to filtrate, the solution was titrated with 0.01N ethanolic potassium hydroxide.
-Theformula is expressed as:
+The formula is expressed as:

-$FFA (\%) = \frac{\text{Titrate required (ml)} \times \text{Normality of KOH} \times 28.2}{\text{Sample weight (g)}}$
+FFA (%) = $\frac{\text{Titrate required (mL)} \times \text{Normality of KOH} \times 28.2}{\text{Sample weight (g)}}$

-168 4.
 Microbiological analysis

 Microbiological analysis was determined by Ikhlas et al. (2012).
-The procedures which were followed for microbial assessment of total viable count, total coliform count and total yeastmould count, are described below:
+The procedures which were followed for microbial assessment of total viable count (TVC), total coliform count (TCC) and total yeast-mould count, are described below:

-172 (i) Enumeration of total viable count (TVC):
+Enumeration of total viable count (TVC)

-For the determination of total bacterial counts, 0.1 ml of each ten-fold dilution was transferred 173 and spread on triplicate PCA agar using a sterile pipette for each dilution.
-The diluted samples 174 were spread as quickly as possible on the surface of the plate with a sterile glass spreader.
-One 175 sterile spreader was used for each plate.
-The plates were then kept in an incubator at 35°C for 24-176 48 hours.
+For the determination of total bacterial counts, 0.1 mL of each ten-fold dilution was transferred and spread on triplicate PCA agar using a sterile pipette for each dilution.
+The diluted samples were spread as quickly as possible on the surface of the plate with a sterile glass spreader.
+One sterile spreader was used for each plate.
+The plates were then kept in an incubator at 35°C for 24-48 h.
 After incubation, 30-300 colonies were counted with the aid of a colony counter.
-The 177 average number of colonies in a particular dilution was multiplied by the dilution factor to obtain 178 the total viable count.
-The results of the total bacterial count expressed as the number of 179 180 organism of colony forming units per gram (CFU/g) of sample.
+The average number of colonies in a particular dilution was multiplied by the dilution factor to obtain the TVC.
+The results of the total bacterial count expressed as the number of organism of colony forming units per gram (CFU/g) of sample.

-181 (ii) Enumeration of total coliform count (TCC):
+Enumeration of total coliform count (TCC)

-For the determination of total coliform counts, 0.1 ml of each ten-fold dilution was transferred and spread on triplicate MA agar using a sterile pipette for each dilution.
+For the determination of TCCs, 0.1 mL of each ten-fold dilution was transferred and spread on triplicate MacConkey agar using a sterile pipette for each dilution.
 The diluted samples were spread as quickly as possible on the surface of the plate with a sterile glass spreader.
 One sterile spreader was used for each plate.
-The plates were then kept in an incubator at 35°C for 24-48 hours.
+The plates were then kept in an incubator at 35°C for 24-48 h.
 After incubation, 30-300 colonies were counted with the aid of a colony counter.
-The average number of colonies in a particular dilution was multiplied by the dilution factor to obtain the total coliform count.
-The results of the total bacterial count expressed as the number oforganism of colony forming units per gram (CFU/g) of sample.
+The average number of colonies in a particular dilution was multiplied by the dilution factor to obtain the TCC.
+The results of the total bacterial count expressed as the number of organism of colony forming units per gram (CFU/g) of sample.

-190 (iii) Enumeration of Yeast-Mould count (TYMC):
+Enumeration of total yeast-mould count (TYMC)

-For the determination of yeast and mould counts, 0.1 ml of each ten-fold dilution was transferred 191 and spread on triplicate PDA agar using a sterile pipette for each dilution.
-The diluted samples 192 were spread as quickly as possible on the surface of the plate with a sterile glass spreader.
-One 193 sterile spreader was used for each plate.
-The plates were then kept in an incubator at 25°C for 48-194 72 hours.
+For the determination of total yeast and mould counts, 0.1 mL of each ten-fold dilution was transferred and spread on triplicate PDA agar using a sterile pipette for each dilution.
+The diluted samples were spread as quickly as possible on the surface of the plate with a sterile glass spreader.
+One sterile spreader was used for each plate.
+The plates were then kept in an incubator at 25°C for 48-72 h.
 After incubation, 30-300 colonies werecounted with the aid of a colony counter.
-The 195 average number of colonies in a particular dilution was multiplied by the dilution factor to obtain 196 the yeast and mould count.
-The results of the yeast and mould count were expressed as the 197 number of organism of colony forming units per gram (CFU/g) of sample.
-198
+The average number of colonies in a particular dilution was multiplied by the dilution factor to obtain the yeast and mould count.
+The results of the yeast and mould count were expressed as the number of organism of colony forming units per gram (CFU/g) of sample.

-199 Statistical analysis
+Statistical analysis